1. Holvi’s European vision

 2. Holvi & SEPA

-Holvi has become direct partner of SEPA in September 2016, and therefore we have since then offering our own IBAN and BIC.
+Holvi became a direct partner of SEPA in September 2016, and we have since then offered our own IBAN and BIC.

 3. Our Finnish IBAN